 Starting an FTC team may seem like a daunting task, but by following these four steps and utilizing the resources found on this page, it is a very manageable process.

-- Build your Team - Teams are made up of students who are ready to take on the challenges of high school level Science, Technology, Engineering and Mathmatics concepts and apply them to robotics.
-Gather team members (FTC recommends a team size of about 10 students) from your school and/or community.
+- Build your Team - Teams are made up of students, grades 7-12, who are ready to take on the challenges applying Science, Technology, Engineering and Mathematics concepts to robotics.
+Gather team members (FTC recommends a team size of about 10 students, with a limit of 15) from your school and/or community.

 - Get Started - Review the materials on this website and, if possible, attend events like a kick-off, workshops and scrimmages.
 You will also find the following pages very helpful: